Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/unit-test-contract.rst

 if a contract changes its state and then fails, the state is rolled back to how it was before the invocation.

-If we want the same behavior when testing, it is necessary to use a helper method on the |TestHost|_, namely |with_rollback|_.
+If you want the same behavior when testing, it is necessary to use a helper method on the |TestHost|_, namely |with_rollback|_.
 To illustrate, here is an example in which the receive function increments the state and then immediately fails: